ParthenopeCloudTeam/CloudNativeECG-Classification/README.md

 <p align="justify">
 In this project we aim to develope a cloud native solution for real-time arrhythmia classification.
 We took inspiration from the deep learning model presented in
-[this paper](https://www.nature.com/articles/s41591-018-0268-3) with the addition of an extra classification stage; at first, our model looks for the presence of noise in an input ecg signal.
+<a href=https://www.nature.com/articles/s41591-018-0268-3>this paper</a>  with the addition of an extra classification stage; at first, our model looks for the presence of noise in an input ecg signal.
 If said signal is clean, it will be further evaluated in another stage, where our model classifies the signal in four possible classes of arrythmia.
 The cloud architecture consists of three stateless microservices capable of communicating with each other.
 </p>

 ### Proposed models

 <p align="justify">
-We employed two CNN architectures
+The ECG arrhythmia detection task is a sequence-to-sequence task which takes as input an ECG signal $x = [x_1 \ldots x_k]$ and outputs a sequence of labels $r = [r_1 \ldots r_k]$, such that each $r_i$ can take on one of $m$ different rhythm classes.
+Each output label corresponds to a segment of the input.
+Together the output labels cover the full sequence.
+However, this phase is executed after a preliminary classification step, which aims to look for noise presence in the signal.
+We use a convolutional neural network for both the binary and the sequence-to-sequence learning task.
+The networks take as input a time-series of raw ECG signal, and output a binary and a sequence of labels predictions, respectively.
+The models are structured as follows (model graphs generated with <a href=https://github.com/lutzroeder/netron> this tool</a>):
 <p align="center">
     <img src="media/m2.png" height="700">
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;